 There are many free data recovery software products available on the Internet.
 Some products are freeware while others offer free trial downloads of the tool for evaluation.
 We’ve put together a list of the 5 best data recovery tools of 2024 that can be downloaded and tried for free.

 1. Disk Drill Data Recovery (Windows & Mac)

-Disk Drill Data Recovery is an undeniable leader among data recovery software, it can recover deleted files from your device even if it is failing, unreadable, or has lost a partition.
+Disk Drill Data Recovery is an undeniable leader among data recovery software, it can recover deleted files from your device even if it is crashed, formatted, or has lost a partition.